I506dk/I506dk/README.md

 <!-- - [CMSmap](https://github.com/Dionach/CMSmap) - An automated scanner for detecting flaws in Content Management Systems
 - [Bitleaker](https://github.com/kkamagui/bitleaker) - A tool for decrypting partitions locked by bitlocker
 - [Splunk Attack Range](https://github.com/splunk/attack_range_local) - A detection development platform speficially designed for Splunk
-- [Black Hat Python](https://github.com/EONRaider/blackhat-python3) - Source code for the Black Hat Python book -->
+- [Black Hat Python](https://github.com/EONRaider/blackhat-python3) - Source code for the Black Hat Python book
+- [The-Art-Of-Hacking](https://github.com/The-Art-of-Hacking/h4cker) - A collection of resources related to ethical hacking / pentesting, digital forensics, incident response, vulnerability research, exploit development, and reverse engineering -->

 There are tons of other great resources out there, you just have to look for them!